madbomb122/PlexTools/README.md

 `Plex-titles.ps1` -Gets you a list of items in your library and shows what tv/movie corresponds to what metadata folder

 ## Working On
 Im currently writing a Script to help add cast members to `TV Shows` and `Movies`.
-It is about 60% done atm.
+It is almot done (should be out within 24 hours, if no issues are found)

 ## Usage Meta Clean
 1. Run the script